 What is an alcove tub?

-This is the bathtub type I have in my master.
-An alcove tub like mine fits into a 3-walled enclosure.
-Sometimes, though, a non-load bearing wall needs to be built as the existing walls are too far apart for the bathtub.
+An alcove tub fits into a 3-walled enclosure.
+A non-load bearing wall needs to be built if the existing walls are too far apart for the bathtub.
 Since only one side of the tub is exposed, that’s the only side that is finished.
 The finished side is called the ‘apron.’

 Size & Shape